-It’s finally summer — and while we’re excited for the lazy days ahead, for many kids summer is anything but carefree.
+The summer should be relaxing for kids.
+A time to unwind and hang out with friends and family.
+But for many kids, summer is anything but carefree.
 For millions of kids, the end of school means the end of school meals that guarantee regular access to nutritious food.
-At Feeding America, we are fighting summer hunger through Summer Food Service Programs.
+But, food banks across the country help fill that gap through Summer Food Service Programs.

 There is also a lot you and your family can do to help kids facing hunger this summer.
 In between the pool parties and summer getaways, find time to give back with these fun activities for your family.

 - Get to know the need in your own community.
-Feeding America network food banks run amazing programs, from providing summer meals for kids to teaching healthy cooking classes to gathering unharvested crops from local farms.
-Contact your local food bank to get involved in helping your hometown ›
+Feeding America network food banks run amazing programs, from providing summer meals for kids to teaching healthy cooking classes to gather unharvested crops from local farms.
+Contact your local food bank to get involved in helping your hometown.

 - Buy an extra bag of food.
-When you’re doing your weekly grocery shopping, pick up a few extra nonperishable items and bag separately.
+When you’re doing your weekly grocery shopping, pick up a few extra non-perishable items and bag separately.
 Then a few times throughout the summer, drop off your collection at your local food bank.
 A local family in need can enjoy the same meal as you, making your dinnertime that much more special.
-Find where you can drop off needed groceries ›
+Wondering what food banks need?
+Check out our handy guide.

 - Fundraise with your social network.
-Facebook Fundraisers make it easy to rally your friends and family to support children facing hunger.
-Setting up a fundraiser for Feeding America just takes a few minutes — get started today ›
+Facebook and Instagram Fundraisers make it easy to rally your friends and family to support children facing hunger.
+Setting up a fundraiser for Feeding America just takes a few minutes — get started today.

 - Volunteer!
 There’s nothing more rewarding than spending an afternoon making a difference for your own community.
-There are tons of volunteer opportunities — including kid-friendly activities — at your local food bank and pantries.
-Learn more about what it means to volunteer for a Feeding America partner ›
+There are tons of ways to volunteer, including virtual opportunities as well as in-person — at your local food bank and pantries.
+Learn more about what it means to volunteer at a food bank.